Learning how to grow pumpkins for Halloween can be such an amazing experience. It only takes a little bit of planning and some space in your garden.

 When you start cleaning out a pumpkin you will see quite a few seeds in the center along with what they call ‘pulp’.
 You can save each seed and use them at a later time when you are ready to plant.

 You can see pumpkin seed resting here in their hands.
 They are quite large and easy to handle.
-Different types of pumpkin have different color and size seeds.
+Different types of pumpkin have different colors and size seeds.

 This is a lovely photo of a young pumpkin just after it has started to sprout